lightsparkdev/js-sdk/packages/lightspark-cli/README.md

 You'll need to provide your API token's client ID and client secret.
 You can set this up from the [Lightspark API config page](https://app.lightspark.com/api-config).
 For more info on API authentication, see the [Lightspark API Authentication docs](https://app.lightspark.com/docs/api/authentication).

-If you run it without any arguments, it will prompt you for your API token's clientID and client secret:
+If you run it without any arguments, it will prompt you for your API token's client ID and client secret:

 ```bash
 lightspark init-env